AdobeDocs/cc-libraries-api/src/pages/integrate/tutorials/quick-start-nodejs/index.md

 **Assets**

-- At least one CC Library associated with your Adobe ID.
+- At least one Library associated with your Adobe ID.
 - A terminal application for a UNIX-based system (like macOS, Linux, or Windows Subsystem for Linux)

 ## Development Steps